jonlee48/image-mosaics/docs/index.md

 The downside to this approach is we end up with a lower resolution result, but it makes the transformation calculation faster.

-### 2.1 - Bell and Whistle - implemented perspective warping using our own math
+### 2.1 - Bell and whistle - Implemented perspective warping using our own math
 We chose to compute the homography ourselves for this project rather than use any Python libraries.
 The general idea is to solve the following equation:

 $$